kerenfu/LFSOD-Survey/README.md

 # :fire:News!

-* [2020/12/6] Release the light field datasets. [[Jump](#light-field-sod-datasets)]
+* [2020/12/6] Release the information of light field datasets. [[Jump](#light-field-sod-datasets)]
 * [2021/1/21] Add more description notes for the evaluation table.
 * [2021/1/23] Release all models' saliency maps in our evaluation table. [[Jump](#saliency-download)]
 * [2021/3/6] Add a new light field dataset [[Jump](#light-field-sod-datasets)] as well as a light field salient object detection work [[Jump](#deep-learning\-based-models)].
-* [2021/7/22] Supplement and improve the discussion in review and open direction section.
+* [2021/7/22] Update: Supplement and improve the discussion in review and open direction sections.
 Benchmark models with normalized (max-min normalization) depth maps and update saliency results [[Jump](#saliency-download)].
-Add one traditional model and one deep learning-based model in our benchmark.
-Retrain one light field SOD model and seven RGB-D SOD models to eliminate training discrepancy [[Jump](#quantitative-comparison)].
+Add one traditional model and one deep learning-based model for comparison in our benchmark.
+Add an experiment retraining one light field SOD model and seven RGB-D SOD models to eliminate training discrepancy [[Jump](#quantitative-comparison)].
 The names of datasets are slightly changed.

 # Contents: